How I Create: Matthew Britton, freelance illustrator

-Matthew and I connected over on Twitter a few months ago and his work immediately caught my eye.
-So when it came to launching this new series looking at the processes, routines, challenges faced and lessons learned by different creative folk, he was one of the first people who came to mind.
+I first discovered Matthew's work a few months ago, and it immediately caught my eye.
+So much so, that when it came to launching this new series looking at the processes, routines, challenges faced and lessons learned by different creative folk, he was one of the first people who came to mind.

 In this interview, Matt talks about the realities of life as a full-time artist, offers advice for fellow creatives struggling to define and develop their own style and shares the biggest lesson he's learned about his creative process so far.